vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 So now that we've updated our base shell to support the naming and NuGet packages we'll use throughout the rest of the labs, we're ready to start adding some custom code.
 First, we'll just create a simple "Hello world" bot that helps you get warmed up to building bots with the V4 SDK.

-An important concept is the "turn", used to describe a message to a user and a response from the bot.
+An important concept is the `turn`, used to describe a message to a user and a response from the bot.
 For example, if I say "Hello bot" and the bot responds "Hi, how are you?" that is **one** turn.
 Check in the image below how a **turn** goes through the multiple layers of a bot application.

 ![Bots Concepts](../images/bots-concepts-middleware.png)